hkakinuma/hkakinuma.github.io/content/_index.en.md

         * <u>Kakinuma, H.</u>, Yamamoto, A., & Wakabayashi, N. (2018).
 How can we get long-stay reservation from new employees?
 An exploratory analysis of employee retention in the lodging industry in Kyoto.
 Paper Presented at the 16th APacCHRIE Conference.
 [Sun Yat-Sen University, Guanzhou, China]
         * Kakinuma, H. (2016).
 The divergence in Chinese graduates' decision criteria for job choice: An experiemental-designed investigation.
 Paper Presented at Management Theory and Practice Conference.
 [Kyoto University, Kyoto, Japan]
         * and more...

+        ## Professional Membership
+        * Japan Society of Human Resource Management（日本労務学会）
+        * The Academic Association for Organizational Science（組織学会）
+        * The Japanese Association of Administrative Science（経営行動科学学会）

         Detailed CV (incl.
 Japanese papers and talks) is available upon request.
   design: